 The Belgian violist Kaat Schraepen’s (2000) attention was immediately caught hearing the deep and warm sound of the viola, leading her to pursue this passion from the age of 7.
 Awarded in several national and international competitions, Kaat Schraepen stands up as one of the most remarkable viola players of her generation.
 By taking part in masterclasses and festivals with renowned musicians all over Europe and performing a broad repertoire that goes from Classical to Contemporary music and even jazz, she works to put the viola on the map as a solo instrument.

 Nowadays Kaat is studying her master with Mikhail Zemtsov at the Royal Conservatoire of The Hague (The Netherlands).
 In 2020 she completed her bachelor studies (10 with distinction from the jury) with Julia Dinerstein at Conservatorium Maastricht (The Netherlands).
 At the moment, she is focused on developing a broad classical solo repertoire to perform in events during the next season.
-To achieve this she regularly attends masterclasses.
+To achieve this, she regularly attends masterclasses.
 Next to this, she is very active in competitions, auditions, and recitals.
-Next to her soloist activity, she also works on going deeper into the field of chamber music by attending prestigious masterclasses, such as ‘Stift Musical Encounters’ and the ‘Musica Mundi Chamber Music Course and Festival’, and working on a varied chamber music repertoire.
+Next to her soloist activity, she also works on going deeper into the field of chamber music by attending prestigious masterclasses, such as ‘Stift Musical Encounters’ and the ‘Musica Mundi Chamber Music Course and Festival’ and working on a varied chamber music repertoire.
 Since 2018, she regularly performs in duo with the Dutch pianist David Voncken.